 How to Hold a Marriage Meeting: The Nitty-Gritty

-Limit distractions.
+- Limit distractions.
 Turn your notifications and the television off.
-If you have kids, hold the meeting while they’re napping or in bed for the day.
+If you have kids, hold the meeting while they’re napping or in bed for the night.

 Above all, this meeting should never feel like a chore.
 And if it does, I challenge you and/or your partner to re-frame it.
 This is what you vowed to do.
 This is nurturing the relationship just like you promised you would.
 The key?
 Make it fun and carry equal ownership.